 The 3D printer filament is nearly as important as the 3D printer itself.
 The material you decide to buy will dramatically alter how your final shape may look or function.
 With that in mind, we provide a review of 3D printer filaments as well as a guide to the best 3D printer filament companies on the market.

 3d printer filaments have been around since the first 3D printers.
 However, in the past decade, there has been an explosion of different types.
 Each 3d printer filament serves a unique purpose.
 Long before purchasing some from a company, it really helps to know what you are selecting and how it might influence your final result.
-The 15 most popular types of filament that can be found on Amazon include ABS, PLA, PVA, PET, PETT, HIPS, Nylon, Wood, Sandstone, Metal, Magnetic Iron PLA, Conductive PLA, Carbon Fiber, Flexible/TPE, and Glow in the Dark.
+The 15 most popular types of filament include ABS, PLA, PVA, PET, PETT, HIPS, Nylon, Wood, Sandstone, Metal, Magnetic Iron PLA, Conductive PLA, Carbon Fiber, Flexible/TPE, and Glow in the Dark.